Art in Racing: A New Era for Young Drivers

 “Whatever your skill is that you might be able to contribute towards elevating these two wonderful drivers, please come forward, make yourself known.”

-As the conversation with Lewis and Ruben went on, the walls around us continued to glow with moving images.
-Onboard footage from the cars they had driven bounced off the wall, and Ruben was asked to guide us through what we were seeing.
+As the conversation with Lewis and Ruben continued, the walls around us glowed with moving images.
+Onboard footage from the cars they had driven bounced off the wall.
+Ruben was asked to guide us through what we were seeing.
 It was actual race footage from inside different cars they had competed in, showing some of the moments that shaped their careers.
-It added a deeper layer to the exhibition, turning what could have been simple visuals into lived experience.
+This added a deeper layer to the exhibition, turning what could have been simple visuals into lived experiences.

-And all around the room, there were physical pieces of their journey on display.
-Trophies they had won despite limited track time.
-Racing suits they had used during a race season.
-Photographs and mementos from their early years in karting, some of which formed part of Elicia’s mood board as she developed the collection.
+All around the room, there were physical pieces of their journey on display.
+Trophies they had won despite limited track time, racing suits they had used during a race season, and photographs and mementos from their early years in karting formed part of Elicia’s mood board as she developed the collection.
 Each item added another layer to the evening, surrounding us with milestones from two careers still being written.

 The energy lifted again as guests filtered toward the simulator rig at the back of the room.
 The setup, surrounded by glowing projections and the hum of conversation, invited everyone to experience a small piece of what the drivers feel in the cockpit.
 A fastest-lap competition soon kicked off, adding an unexpected dose of excitement to the evening and drawing people together in friendly rivalry.